roman-milk/roman-milk.github.io/human-doll.md

+===

- ****** Human Doll Ch.
-03 ****** byStoryTeller07© Rose was sitting at his feet while he watched a football game on television.
+Rose was sitting at his feet while he watched a football game on television.
 She was his doll for the weekend and had determined to play out the fantasy role to perfection.
 It satisfied an inner feeling of being controlled and he played his part as her owner so well it gave her a warm inner feeling.
 It gave her such a constant buzz of arousal she became willing to do anything to satisfy him.

  "Lay back on the rug, doll," Randall told her.
 He hadn't been able to concentrate for a single moment with a delicious female at his feet but had to play his part.
 He could feel the sexual tension in her vibrating out like sound waves hitting his consciousness with a message of need.